Subtleazure/FedSDR/README.md

 # FedSDR

-Code of FedSDR: Federated Graph Learning with Structural Noise Detection and Reconstruction (CVPR 2026)
+Code of FedSDR: Federated Graph Learning with Structural Noise Detection and Reconstruction (CVPR 2026 Highlight)